denoland/deno/docs/npm_nodejs/cdns.md

 work at all).
 If you are familiar with the npm registry, you know that as well, there are varying degrees of quality.

-Because it is basically a redirection service, it doesn't really help when trying to use code that didn't specifically consider Deno when authored.
+Because it simply serves up the original published source code, it doesn't really help when trying to use code that didn't specifically consider Deno when authored.

 ### Deno "friendly" CDNs